 Production #: 9515

 While investigating a spaceship, Penny encounters a belligerent, uncouth alien with the visage of a frog.
 Shortly thereafter, Mr. Keema (Dennis Patrick)—a charming, attractive humanoid sporting golden skin and clothes—arrives at the Jupiter 2 to request assistance in his upcoming battle with the frog alien.
-In contrast to Dr. Smith, Judy, and Maureen, Penny remains skeptical of Keema’s true intentions.
+Though Dr. Smith, Judy, and Maureen agree to accommodate their new guest, Penny remains skeptical of Keema’s true intentions.

-“The Golden Man” contains a worthwhile, if unsubtle, life lesson on evaluating the substance of a man’s character.
-Lost in Space fans should therefore commend this episode, low production values notwithstanding.
+“The Golden Man” contains a worthwhile lesson on evaluating the substance of a man’s character.
+Lost in Space fans should therefore applaud this episode, low production values notwithstanding.

 Similar to “My Friend, Mr. Nobody” from season one, “The Golden Man” deserves praise for giving Penny—an often underutilized and misunderstood character—the protagonist role.
-Specifically, Penny decides to trust the frog alien in spite of his rough exterior, thereby setting an example for her family to follow—an essential factor in the unraveling of Keema’s deception.
+Notably, by trusting the frog alien in spite of his rough exterior, Penny sets a laudable example for her family to follow—an essential factor in the unraveling of Keema’s deception.

-A flawed but emotionally stirring episode, “The Golden Man” will appeal to viewers of a sensitive inclination.
+A flawed but emotionally stirring episode, “The Golden Man” will appeal to Lost in Space enthusiasts of a sensitive nature.
 Especially poignant are Penny’s interactions with the frog alien, which indicate that quality friends can come in the most unlikely of packages.